balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 ##### File extensions for actions

-An action can have any file extension besides `.md` (Markdown) and `.txt` (text).
 By default, Sails only knows how to interpret `.js` files, but you can customize your app to use things like [CoffeeScript](https://sailsjs.com/documentation/tutorials/using-coffee-script) or [TypeScript](https://sailsjs.com/documentation/tutorials/using-type-script) as well.
+An action can have any file extension that isn't `.md` (Markdown) and `.txt` (text).

 ### What does an action file look like?

-Action files can use one of two formats: _actions2 (recommended)_ or _classic_.
+Action files can use one of two formats: _actions2_ (recommended) or _classic_.

 ##### actions2

-Since the release of Sails v1.0, the recommended approach to create an action is by writing it in the more modern ("actions2") syntax.
-In much the same way that Sails [helpers](https://sailsjs.com/documentation/concepts/helpers) work, by defining your action with a declarative definition ("_machine_"), it is essentially self-documenting and self-validating.
+Since the release of Sails v1.0, we recommend writing your actions in the more modern ("actions2") syntax, which works much the same way as Sails [helpers](https://sailsjs.com/documentation/concepts/helpers).
+By defining your action with a declarative "machine" definition, it is essentially self-documenting and self-validating.
 Here's the actions2 format:

 ```javascript
 module.exports = {